hrithikthakur/snapfix/README.md

 ### ⚠️ Important: App Name in System Settings

-When running the app with `npm start`, it will appear as **"Electron"** in System Settings (not "GrammrFix").
+When running the app with `npm start`, it will appear as **"Electron"** in System Settings (not "SnapFix").
 This is normal when running Electron apps in development mode.

 ### Quick Method:
-1. Right-click the GrammrFix icon in your menu bar (top right)
+1. Right-click the SnapFix icon in your menu bar (top right)
 2. Click **"Grant Accessibility Permissions"**
 3. This will open System Settings directly to the Accessibility section
 4. Look for **"Electron"** in the list (this is your app)